GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 We need to include the following headers, here's what each of these headers includes:

 - `d3d11.h`: The core of D3D11, it contains all the ID3D11XXX types and most of the enums we will be using with D3D11
-- `dxgi.h`: The core of DXGI, it contains all the IDXGIXXX types and additional enums that are required for DXGI structures
+- `dxgi1_3.h`: The core of DXGI, it contains all the IDXGIXXX types and additional enums that are required for DXGI structures
 - `d3dcompiler.h`: Contains all the functions necessary to compiler our HLSL shaders into bytecode that will be fed into the GPU
 - `DirectXMath.h`: DirectX's own math library, it contains all the types and math functions we will be using throughout the series
 - `wrl.h`: Is used for `Microsoft::WRL::ComPtr<T>`, to manage COM resources automatically.